afska/gba-link-connection/README.md

 *(aka JOYBUS Mode)*

-This is the GBA's implementation of JOYBUS, in which users connect the console to a *GameCube* (or *Wii* with GC ports) using an official adapter.
+[⬆️](#gba-link-connection) This is the GBA's implementation of JOYBUS, in which users connect the console to a *GameCube* (or *Wii* with GC ports) using an official adapter.
 The library can be tested using *Dolphin/mGBA* and [gba-joybus-tester](https://github.com/afska/gba-joybus-tester).

 ![screenshot](https://github.com/user-attachments/assets/93c11c9a-bdbf-4726-a070-895465739789)